BenEgeIzmirli/Whittler/README.md

 |                             data, with no context IDs or attribute value names
 |   unsolo                 :  Disable solo mode.
 Note that this retains any attributes suppressed
 |                             using the "quiet" command.
-|   sort [colname]         :  Sorts the displayed results by column name.
-Use quotes if the column
+|   sort [colname]         :  Sorts the displayed results by the value in the specified column.
+Use
+|                             quotes if the column name has a space in it.
+|   sortn [colname]        :  Sorts the displayed results numerically by the value in the specified
+|                             column.
+Use quotes if the column name has a space in it.
+|   rsort [colname]        :  Reverse-sorts the displayed results by the value in the specified
+|                             column.
+Use quotes if the column name has a space in it.
+|   rsortn [colname]       :  Reverse-sorts the displayed results numerically by the value in the
-|                             name has a space in it.
+|                             specified column.
+Use quotes if the column name has a space in it.
 |   history                :  Print all commands that have been run in this session so far
+|   width [numchars]       :  Modify the maxiumum terminal width, in characters, that all output
+|                             will be formatted to
 |   export [fname] [[id]]  :  Export all relevant results in JSON form at into the file [fname].
 |                             Optionally, limit the output to the result set as referenced by [id].